mongodb/docs/source/data-federation/query/sql/getting-started/connect-to-fdi.rst

                   :widths: 10 20

                   * - database
-                    - The name of your database from step 5.
-If you are following the tutorial, this is ``myVirtualDatabase``.
+                    - The name of your virtual database.

                   * - user
                     - The MongoDB user to connect with.
 Not required if you entered a ``Username`` in the previous step.